 Binge eating disorder is essentially the first half of bulimia nervosa, but without the purging.
 Individuals will experience episodes of uncontrollable eating, quickly followed by intense guilt and shame.

 People suffering from this type of eating disorder are usually overweight or even obese.
 This combination of excessive eating without ever burning off the calories can be very dangerous and often results in cardiovascular disease or high blood pressure.

 One of the more uncommon types of eating disorders, pica is characterized by the consumption of nonfood items.
 These items include soap, clothing, chalk, or even dirt.

 Many times, the obsession to eat these items stems back to something that occurred during childhood; perhaps the item brings a sense of comfort, relaxing the individual in times of stress.

 Though this eating disorder does not always directly affect body weight, it can contribute to the onset of several medical complications that can often result in death.

-No matter the type of eating disorder, all of the above mentioned are equally as serious and life threatening.
-It is imparative you, or anyone suffering from an eating disorder seek immediate treatment.
+No matter the type of eating disorder, all of the above mentioned are equally as serious and life-threatening.
+It is imperative you, or anyone suffering from an eating disorder, seek immediate treatment.